How can I get invited to the Honors College or the Honors Academy? How do I find out more about the Honors College at Rutgers University?

 When will I hear about getting into Honors Academy or College?

 If you are invited to take part in any Honors program, you will receive an email regarding their acceptance into the Honors Academy or College by mid to late January.
-They will also receive a subsequent email with an invitation to the Outstanding Scholars Day.
+They will also receive a subsequent email with an invitation to the Engineering Honors Academy admitted students sessions.

-How can I get invited to the Outstanding Scholars Day?
+How can I get invited to the Engineering Honors Academy admitted students sessions?

-The Outstanding Scholars Day is only open to prospective Honors Academy and Honors College students, who will be receiving an invitation during mid to late January.
-The event will occur on President’s Day in February.
+The Engineering Honors Academy admitted students sessions is only open to prospective Honors Academy students, who will be receiving an invitation.

 What are the differences between the Honors College and the Engineering Honors Academy?